Pro Football Focus: History

 PFF was founded by Neil Hornsby in the United Kingdom.
 Dissatisfied with some limitations of standard statistics, Hornsby began grading players in 2004.
 The staff gradually expanded over the next few years, and the site was launched in 2007.
 The 2006 NFL season was the first season for which PFF has compiled a complete set of data.

 For the 2011 season, PFF provided customized data to three NFL teams, agents, media and NFL players.

 In 2014, sports commentator and former NFL player Cris Collinsworth bought a majority interest in the service, which moved its operations to Cincinnati, near where Collinsworth lives in Fort Thomas, Kentucky.

 PFF began collecting data for every NCAA Division-I college football game in 2014.

-As of 2021, PFF provides customized data to all 32 NFL teams, 102 NCAA FBS teams, 7 CFL teams, national/regional media (e.g., The Washington Post, The Athletic, ESPN) and sports agencies/agents.
+As of 2021, PFF provides customized data to all 32 NFL teams, 102 NCAA FBS teams, 9 CFL teams, national/regional media (e.g., The Washington Post, The Athletic, ESPN) and sports agencies/agents.

 Grades

 PFF grades every NFL player on every play on a scale of -2 to +2 using half-point increments.
-The grades are based on context and performance.
-A four-yard run that gains a first down after two broken tackles will receive a better grade than a four-yard run on third down and 5 yards to go, where the ball carrier does nothing more than expected.
-A quarterback who makes a good pass that a receiver tips into the arms of a defender will not negatively affect the quarterback's grade on that play, despite the overall negative result for the team.
+The grades are contextual and not necessarily based on statistics.
+For example, a four-yard run may be graded differently based on factors like down and distance or broken tackles; while a four-yard run for a touchdown may be a +2, a four-yard run that is stopped short of the line to gain on 3rd down may be graded as a negative play.
+Similarly, an interception may be graded differently if it is tipped by a wide receiver or thrown directly to a defender.

+The evaluations are then extrapolated onto a 0–100 ratings scale that is sorted by position and free for anyone to view.
+These grades appear in many areas of NFL media, including NBC Sunday Night Football player introductions.

 Furthermore, grades are separated by play type.
 Beyond just an overall grade, an offensive lineman receives one grade for pass-blocking and one for run-blocking.
-The average grade is meant to be zero, and raw grades are normalized.
+The average grade for every position and play type is meant to be a 60, with raw grades being normalized.

 In watching every game, PFF is also able to record information and create data that is typically unavailable.
 One example is how frequently individual offensive linemen yield pressure.